 man in black jacket singing on stage

-Please keep in mind that this information is based on BA (Hons) Acting or Three Year Diploma courses only, and may not apply to other acting courses at the same schools.
-All information was found on UK drama school websites or in course guides.
-Some offer more specific information than others, and the information in this guide reflects that.
+Please note that this information is based on BA (Hons) Acting or Three Year Diploma courses only and may not apply to other acting courses at the same schools.
+All information was sourced from UK drama school websites or course guides.
+Some offer more specific information than others, and this guide reflects that.

 silhouette of three performers on stage